gaioguys/GAIO.jl/README.md

 # GAIO.jl

+Currently under development -- breaking changes may occur at any time ...

 ## About

 GAIO.jl is a Julia package for set oriented computations.
 Sets are represented by collections of boxes (i.e. cubes).
 GAIO.jl provides algorithms for